Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While conversations continue to mention 8K, as of the time of publishing this article, 8K technology isn’t a standard feature for 50-inch TVs.
 And more importantly, outside of major sporting events like the Tokyo Olympics, there’s not a lot of content available on the market to justify the serious splurge required to own an 8K 50-inch display television.

 Depending on how you already access television content, this may or may not be important.
-Many connected devices already come with remote controls that have voice support built into their functionality such as Google Assistant or Amazon Alexa.
+Many connected devices already come with remote controls that have voice commands support built into their functionality, such as Google Assistant or Amazon Alexa.
 But if you don’t already subscribe to one of those services, you may find voice assistants a nice value-added option.